Social Media Puts Teens at Risk for Child Pornography Charges

 Advances in technology and social media have resulted in an explosion of internet pictures and videos.
 Unfortunately, the ease of recording and sharing leads to poor judgement, which can result in criminal charges for young adults.

-At Berry Law Firm, we’ve seen an increase in these cases.
+At Berry Law: Criminal Defense and Personal Injury Lawyers, we’ve seen an increase in these cases.
 Some involve cyberbullying and result in felony terroristic threat charges.
 In some of the more severe examples, young adults sending nude photos and sexual videos are charged with possession and distribution of child pornography.

 While many of these cases involve voluntary participants, some include unwilling participants.
 Regardless, consent or is never a defense.